BradChang/misc/compression/entropy_encoding/README.md

  Suppose you have N symbols.
  Sort them in order of decreasing probability p(i)
  For each symbol i,
-  m(i) is how many binary digits will encode it
-  P(i) is the cumulative probability of the symbols more likely than itself m(i) is the integer satisfying: log2(1/p(i)) <= m(i) < 1 + log2(1/p(i))
+  m(i) is how many binary digits will encode it, specifically: m(i) is the integer satisfying: log2(1/p(i)) <= m(i) < 1 + log2(1/p(i))
- Encode symbol i as the binary expansion of P(i) to m(i) digits.
+  P(i) is the cumulative probability of the symbols more likely than itself Encode symbol i as the binary expansion of P(i) to m(i) digits.

 Since P(i) is a fractional probability (like 1/2), its binary expansion